linkedin/venice/docs/proposals/vip-4.md

 * `venice.store.lifecycle.hooks.threads`: Number of threads used by the hooks framework to execute all hooks.

+* `venice.store.lifecycle.hooks.timeout.seconds`: Max duration allowed for a hook before the hooks framework interrupts it.

 * `venice.store.lifecycle.hooks.wait.interval.seconds`: The time to wait before re-invoking a hook which returned `WAIT` (default: 60 seconds).